hilton/hilton.github.com/blog/_posts/2025-09-09-shrink-your-backlog.md

 ## Defer design

 Everyone enjoys making a _quick prototype_.
-Unlucky designers work with product managers who populate a backlog with features and wireframes;
+Unlucky designers work with product managers who populate a backlog with wireframes;
 _very_ unlucky designers get given clickable prototypes.
 While designers value input,
 [design costs more when you don’t let them do their job](https://www.boredpanda.com/designer-price-list-client-helps-digital-synopsis/).

-**To shrink your backlog, defer design** until you need it, and stop asking for a _quick design_ for every random idea.
+**To shrink your backlog, defer design** until you need it.
-Instead, let designers focus the problems you will actually solve, and ongoing UX improvements.
+Stop filling the backlog with badly-designed features, and let designers focus on one problem at a time, so they can design features with good enough usability to find out if anyone wants them.

 ## Add items later